Narmilan-A/Smart-Vegetation-Mapping-Workshop/additional_resources/README.md

 ## 🙌 Contributions Welcome

 If you’ve improved a workflow, added a better script, or resolved a bug — feel free to open a PR or issue.
 This project thrives on shared knowledge.

-## 📬 Contact

-Maintainer: **Narmilan**
-For suggestions, contact me via GitHub or raise an issue in the repo.

-## 🧠 Acknowledgements

-Special thanks to collaborators and mentors who helped shape these workflows.
-Thanks to Charlotte and Liz for insights on RTK/PPK setup and GCP processing.

-> “Accuracy is no accident — it’s a process.”